Struggling with Inflammation? These 14 Anti Inflammatory Foods Can Help Naturally

 Nutrition Summary Table: Anti-Inflammatory Foods

-Who Should Consider an Anti-Inflammatory Diet?
+Who Should Take an Anti-Inflammatory Diet?

 • Adults with sedentary lifestyle